ArtiPedia/blog-v3/_posts/2017-03-15-speed-up-jekyll-build.md

 {% include adsense-inside-post.html %}

-Before we jump right into the methods let's discuss some precautions that may reduce the build time drastically.
+Before we jump right into the methods, let's discuss some precautions that may reduce the build time drastically.

 ## Exclude files that are not required
 I see that some people use task runners like grunt, gulp or others which make use of ``node-modules``.
 Node will create a folder in the repository with the same name and this folder is a mess.
 I think the movie Inception was simpler than this folder nest.